 About the Department

 The University of Chicago’s Department of Anthropology is one of the leading centers of socio-cultural, linguistic, and archaeological research in the United States.
 Faculty and students pursue knowledge in areas such as archaeology, linguistic anthropology, human rights, indigenous groups, globalization, the politics of race, gender, sexuality, mass media, visual culture, and the study of science and technology.
-In research seminars, workshops, conferences, and weekly colloquium, MAPSS students have the opportunity to interact with senior scholars and doctoral students in a collaborative and supportive environment.
-The diversity of the intellectual conversation in the Department of Anthropology can be found in the work of current faculty and graduate students.
-Beyond the Anthropology Department, many MAPSS Students also work with anthropologists and archaeologists in the Divinity School, Oriental Institute, and the Harris School for Public Policy..
+In research seminars, workshops, conferences, and weekly colloquium, MAPSS students interact with senior scholars and doctoral students in a collaborative and supportive environment.
+In addition to Department faculty and students, MAPSS Students also work with anthropologists and archaeologists in the Divinity School, Oriental Institute, and the Harris School for Public Policy.

 MAPSS Support for Anthropology

 MAPSS and the Department of Anthropology collaborate closely to advise and mentor the approximately 40 MAPSS students who concentrate in Anthropology each year.
 Preceptors provide advice on course selections, faculty advisors, and thesis projects.

 Victoria Gross and Ella Wilhoit are MAPSS preceptors and Earl S. Johnson Instructors in Anthropology.
 Dr. Gross holds a PhD in Anthropology from Columbia University, an MA in Religious Studies, and a BA in Sociology and Religion from McGill University.
 Her research interests include the politics of affect and emotion, performative hierarchy and masculinity, urban community formation, and parastate sovereignty in the context of India’s young democracy.